posmikdc/nvim/README.md

 A very [helpful YouTube series](https://www.youtube.com/watch?v=3sj7clNowlA) on the use of Quarto in NeoVim helped me tremendously.

-### Coding Workflow and Slime
+### Coding Workflow (i.e. `.py`, `.jl`, `.R`)

 In the same spirit as above, I was looking for one plugin that can manage all my coding needs.
 I opted for `vim-slime`, a plugin that allows you to select any code and send it to a live REPL.

 My coding workflow is different from my data science workflow in that I may not always want to compile a full report but just quickly run a few lines of code.

+### Miscellaneous

+I have added a few other plugins that I find helpful.
+For example, `nvim-tree.lua` is a file tree that I find helpful.
+Moreover, I have added `nvim-dap` for debugging and `nvim-treesitter` for syntax highlighting and code structure.
+Lastly, I have added `nvim-lspconfig` to manage my language servers and `nvim-cmp` for autocompletions.

+## Contact

+Please reach out to me if you have any questions or suggestions.
+I am always looking to improve my workflow.
+My email is [posmikdc@gmail.com](mailto:).